JustinDFuller/justindfuller.com/content/posts/2020-01-21_why-do-we-fall-into-the-rewrite-trap.md

 This is one reason that, as [Sam Newnan writes in _Building Microservices_](https://amzn.to/36g7PaN), some people suggest to keep microservices small enough to rewrite in 2 weeks or less.
 There's no huge loss if a total overhaul is needed.
 You could rewrite it during a slow season.

 There's another opportunity, which (I hope) is even rarer than the last case.
-Sometimes a developer or development teams have written code that is so bad, so convoluted, that even they can't understand it enough to make a single change without creating a slew of bugs.
-It might be that it was designed by an [architecture astronaut](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/), or that every variable is called `x`, `x1`, or `x2`.
-If this is the case, there might be no way around a rewrite.
+Sometimes a development team has written code that is so bad, so convoluted, that even they can't understand it enough to make a single change without creating a slew of bugs.
+If this is the case, a rewrite may be unavoidable.

 ---
 > Rewrite for better functionality, rather than better code.
 ---

 However, let me caution you even in this case.
 If the composition of the team has not drastically changed; if there is not a clear definition of the cause and solution to the last iteration's problems; or there is not new leadership that provides clearer vision, principles, and guidance — you will likely repeat the same mistakes all over again.
-Because if the people haven't changed, the circumstances haven't changed, and the practices haven't changed, what will be different this time?
+If the people haven't changed, the circumstances haven't changed, and the practices haven't changed, what will be different this time?

 ## Key Takeaways